 12. Skeena

 Another Canadian-based cherry is Skeena.
-They are a hybrid of 2 unnamed cultivars and were cultivated by Pacific Agri-Food Research Centre.
-And they aimed to create a high-quality cherry for late-ripening (14 to 16 days after Van cherry).
+They are a hybrid of 2 unnamed cultivars and were cultivated by Pacific Agri-Food Research Centre to create a high-quality cherry for late-ripening (14 to 16 days after Van cherry).

-Besides, they are also a self-fertile sweet cherry type that can provide extremely firm fruits in large sizes.
+This self-fertile sweet cherry type can provide extremely firm fruits in large sizes.
 The attractiveness and tanginess of Skeena cherries are undeniable, thanks to their smooth skin ranging from dark red to black and juicy sweet flesh.

 Their high cracking resistance capacity is another criterion for making them a superior-quality cherry.
 But they are prone to high temperatures, especially in the long period, which can lead to several post-harvest issues.